u-blox/ubxlib/README.md

 ![APIs](apis.jpg)

-- If you wish to bring up a network and don't care about the details, use the common Network API, which can bring up cellular, BLE or Wifi network(s) at your choosing.
+- If you wish to bring up a network and don't care about the details, use the common [network](https://github.com/u-blox/ubxlib_priv/blob/master/common/network/README.md) API, which can bring up cellular, BLE or Wifi network(s) at your choosing.
-- If you wish to use a socket over that network, use the common Sockets API.
+- If you wish to use a socket over that network, use the common [sock](https://github.com/u-blox/ubxlib_priv/blob/master/common/sock/README.md) API.
-- If you wish to take finer control of your cellular, BLE or Wifi connection, use the respective control API directly.
+- If you wish to take finer control of your [cellular](https://github.com/u-blox/ubxlib_priv/blob/master/cell/README.md), BLE or Wifi connection, use the respective control API directly.
-- To use GNSS, use the GNSS API.
+- To use GNSS, use the gnss API.
-- The BLE and Wifi APIs are internally common within u-blox and so they both use the common Short Range API.
+- The BLE and Wifi APIs are internally common within u-blox and so they both use the common [short_range](https://github.com/u-blox/ubxlib_priv/blob/master/common/short_range/README.md) API.
-- The AT client API is used by the Cellular and Short Range APIs to talk to AT-based u-blox modules.
+- The [AT client](https://github.com/u-blox/ubxlib_priv/blob/master/common/at_client/README.md) API is used by the cellular and short_range APIs to talk to AT-based u-blox modules.
-- The UBX API implements the necessary encoding/decoding to talk to u-blox GNSS modules.
+- The ubx API implements the necessary encoding/decoding to talk to u-blox GNSS modules.
-- The port API permits all of the above to run on different hosts.
+- The [port](https://github.com/u-blox/ubxlib_priv/blob/master/port/README.md) API permits all of the above to run on different hosts.

 # Which APIs Are Supported On Which u-blox Modules?